 - ES185 – Introduction to Race and Ethnic Studies.

-- Two units of approved electives (all to be cross-listed with Race and Ethnic Studies, such as ES200/HY217 American Frontiers, ES200/SW 200 Topics in Southwest Studies: The Student’s Role in the Sixties Southern Civil Rights Movement, ES253/EN 280 Literature of the American Southwest: Mexican-American Literature, ES223/SO113 Racial Inequality, and ES220/FS 220 Blacks and the Cinema;
+- Two units of approved electives (all to be cross-listed with Race, Ethnicity and Migration Studies, such as ES200/HY217 American Frontiers, ES200/SW 200 Topics in Southwest Studies: The Student’s Role in the Sixties Southern Civil Rights Movement, ES253/EN 280 Literature of the American Southwest: Mexican-American Literature, ES223/SO113 Racial Inequality, and ES220/FS 220 Blacks and the Cinema;

 This is the Department of Race, Ethnicity, and Migration Studies